Owen-Doc/Olympic_Medal_Predictor/README.md

 The essence for this final project is to improvise on data wrangling, ETL, relational databases and statistical visualization to:
   - Create a supervised machine learning model to predict the 2021 Olympic medal counts for competing countries.
-  - Examine supplementary doping/disqualification data to quantify its correlation to the performance of the data metrics and athlete categorical metadata.
+  - Manipulate data to quantify its correlation to the performance of the data metrics and athlete categorical metadata.
+  - Answer preliminary questions like:
+    - Are we isolating Summer vs Winter Olympics?
+    - Home field advantage question?
+    - Correlation between medal counts per country and host country of specific Olympic games?
+    - Team vs individual sport?
+    - Subjective nature of judging certain sports?
+    - Rules changing over time?

 ## Communication Protocols